hapijs/hapi/docs/Reference.md

           will result in an error response.
         - `override` - a mime type string overriding the 'Content-Type' header value received.
 Defaults to no override.
         - `maxBytes` - overrides the server [default value](#server.config.payload) for this route.
+        - `timeout` - payload processing timeout in milliseconds.
+Sets the maximum time allowed for the client to transmit the request payload (body) before giving up and responding with a Request Timeout (408) error response.
+Set to `false` to disable.
+Defaults to the server `timeout.client` configuration.
         - `uploads` - overrides the server [default value](#server.config.payload) for this route.
         - `failAction` - determines how to handle payload parsing errors.
 Allowed values are:
             - `'error'` - return a Bad Request (400) error response.
 This is the default value.